Disability Benefits and Resources in Colorado

 Fax: (303) 752-5692

-Social Security disability hearings in Colorado are held at one of the SSA's Offices of Hearing Operations (OHO).
-There are two hearing offices in Colorado, located in Denver and Colorado Springs.
+Social Security disability hearings in Colorado are held at one of the two OHO locations in Denver and Colorado Springs.
+Any communications you have with a disability judge should be addressed to the proper OHO for your geographic area.

 Colorado Springs OHO